ronantakizawa/rustfirebasegraphql/README.md

-This is a basic rust GraphQL server that uses a JSON file as the database.
+This is a Rust GraphQL server that connects with Firebase.
 It only has one query, which is getting all the data from the JSON file

 Setup: